HKUST-Aerial-Robotics/ublox_driver/README.md

 ## 5. Synchronize System Time
 In addition to message parsing and delivery, *ublox_driver* can also synchronize the local system time to the global time without the need of internet connection.
 Note that such synchronization is only in a coarse level and the accuracy is not guaranteed.
-To perform such synchronization, you need to set `UTC_OFFSET` variable in `src/sync_system_time.cpp` according to your timezone.
+To perform such synchronization, you need to set `UTC_OFFSET` macro in `src/sync_system_time.cpp` according to your timezone.
 Recompile and launch the driver with:
 ```
 roslaunch ublox_driver ublox_driver.launch
 ```